|Nutritional Guidelines (per serving)|

 ‘Urfa’ kebab, like most Turkish kebab recipes, is a regional dish that comes from the southeastern region of the country famous for its spicy grilled meats.
 Urfa is a city in this region that made this juicy, delicious kebab made with ground beef and lamb so popular.

-‘Urfa’ kebab is actually one of the few kebab recipes that is not spicy.
+‘Urfa’ kebab is one of the few kebab recipes that is not spicy.
 If you love heat with your meat, try its cousin from a neighboring city called ‘Adana’ kebab.

 - 1 ½ pounds ground beef, 80% lean